sayzlim/sayzlim.github.io/source/_posts/2014-02-03-why-i-ditched-instapaper.md

 <!--more-->

+> %update%
+> **Update 2014-09-26:** I’ve started using Instapaper again because of its highlight feature.
+Its flawless IFTTT support makes me integrate Instapaper as part of my workflow to keep everything recorded in Evernote.
+Read more here: [Highlight](http://sayzlim.net/highlight "Highlight - Sayz Lim").

 Yet, my Instapaper account: deleted yesterday.

 I used to recommend [both Instapaper and Pocket][2960-001].
 The former for saving articles and the latter for storing collections (bookmarks, images, and videos).
 If you’ve read [my setup for recording my online activity][2960-002], you know that I’ve been using Pocket to save all my articles.
 The truth is, reading the articles is done in Instapaper, which made possible by creating an IFTTT recipe that syncs Pocket saved items to Instapaper.